 Monetary gifts for general support or for a particular program can be made in the form of cash, checks, bank transfers or charges to credit cards.

 Many companies have a philanthropic program in place that matches, in whole or in part, gifts given by employees to the non-profit tax-exempt organization of the employee’s choice.
 The human resources department of your company can advise you if this program exists and if so, of the criteria and requirements.

 Temple Aliyah hosts various fundraising events annually.
 These events are a great success each year due to the enthusiastic support of our members.

 The Synagogue will send cards in your name (postage included) to celebrate birthdays, anniversaries, key lifecycle events, get well messages and bereavement cards.
-Torah Fund contributions are made through the Sisterhood.
+Torah Fund contributions are made through the Women of Aliyah.